ogiewon/Hubitat/Drivers/logitech-harmony-hub-parent.src/README.md

   - "Device Name" = "Family Room"
   - "Device Label" = {optional}
   - "Device Network Id" = FamilyRoomHarmonyHub  (Note:  make sure this is unique!
 Update: Hubitat now defaults to a unique value.)
-- In the "Type" field, scroll to the bottom of the list and select "Logitich Harmony Hub Parent"
+- In the "Type" field, scroll to the bottom of the list and select "Logitech Harmony Hub Parent"
 - Click Save
 - In the next window that appears, fill in the "Device IP Address" with values appropriate to your application.
 For example:
   - "Device IP Address" = 192.168.1.137   (this is the IP Address of my Logitich Harmony Hub device)